Frequently asked Questions

 Who owns Dartmouth Community Orchard?

-Since their founding in 2014, the Friends of the Orchard have obtained grants, used money raised at events and donations to improve the paths, build a shelter, and put up notice boards and information panels.
+Since 2014, the Friends of the Orchard have provided additional funds by obtaining grants, raising money at events, and receiving donations.
+These have been used to plant new trees and hedges, improve the paths, build a shelter with information panels, and put up notice boards.

 How is it managed for Wildlife Conservation?

 Traditional orchards, managed in a low intensity way like this one in Dartmouth, are havens for wildlife of all kinds.
 The mosaic of habitats (old apple trees, hedges, grassland, scrub, and a remnant of old woodland) provides homes and food for a wonderful array of species including wild flowers, a great variety of insects, birds, amphibians, bats, and other small mammals.
 The Orchard Management Plan (available elsewhere on this website) sets out in detail how it is managed for biodiversity.
 The Friends have also put up bird and bat boxes, created hibernacula, and introduced a bee hive.

 What about dogs?